 YWCA Canberra would like to thank the women who added their voices to this research.
 The responses to our survey were candid, insightful and sometimes deeply moving.
 You can read some of the responses we received.

-We are pleased to present Our Lives: Women in the ACT as a gift to Canberra women in celebration of our 90th anniversary and a valuable policy document for all sector leaders to consider and act upon.
+We were pleased to present Our Lives: Women in the ACT as a gift to Canberra women in celebration of our 90th anniversary and a valuable policy document for all sector leaders to consider and act upon.